BLKSONOX/portfolio/README.md

 What does a programming language need:

-Objects, arrays, math operators, if else, switch, string operation to objects or arrays string operations, and type definition, the rest is just read or write various byte code matrixes
+Objects, arrays, math operators, if else, switch, functions, string operation to objects or arrays, loops string operations, and type definition, the rest is just read or write various byte code matrixes

 Three modes